Not sure if Carstar is right for you?

 Potential Mitigations

-• An accountant should review the financial statements of the franchisor, the guarantor, and the parent company to get a complete financial picture.
+• It is important for your accountant to review the financial statements for the franchisor, the guarantor, and the parent company to understand the complete financial picture.

 Predecessor History Issues